 The initial test results were very promising, as the triplexer was able to withstand the maximum RF output power of the available testing equipment without inducing any multipaction effects whatsoever!
 As a result, NuWaves still has not been able to test the limitations of this high-powered triplexer and can only provide calculated estimates for how much RF power it can handle before multipaction effects begin to occur.

 Over the upcoming months, NuWaves will be preparing its GPS-III triplexer, shown in Figure 1, for another round of multipaction testing, this time operating at up to 1,400 Watts of RF power to see if we can identify the limitations of this high-powered GPS filter.
-If you have an interest in learning more about NuWaves’ filter design expertise, read up on some of our recent filter design projects to learn about our design experience and capabilities.
+If you have an interest in learning more about NuWaves’ filter design expertise to learn about our design experience and capabilities.